Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 Unlike speakers that emit sound into a room with reverberations and physical sound sources, headphones rest directly on the ears, causing sound waves to be perceived differently (see image 2).

-Consequently, when listening through headphones, the perception of a tangible sound source diminishes, replaced by the sensation that the
+Consequently, when listening through headphones, the perception of a tangible sound source diminishes, replaced by the sensation that the sound originates within the listener's head.

-mere auditory illusion that, utilizing virtual spatial coordinates, enables the perception of sound as if it were located in a space which is, in this case, a representation of our own mind.
+Binaural sound, therefore, creates a mere auditory illusion that, utilizing virtual spatial coordinates, enables the perception of sound as if it were located in a space which is, in this case, a representation of our own mind.

 1.3 « A Blind Legend » and auditory guidance